attack68/rateslib/docs/source/z_fixings.rst

 Using pandas and the *rateslib* calendar methods it is simple to build a series of *fixings* to match the *Curve* calendar.
-This is often useful for debugging historical *FloatPeriods* in the absense of real data.
+This is often useful for debugging historical *FloatPeriods* in the absence of real data.

 .. ipython:: python